 There is unparalleled greed and foolishness happening in the financial markets of today.
 People have lost their ability to reason.
 Like gamblers at casinos the day traders believe that they cannot lose.
 They think the stock market will always go up.
 When they take a loss they just double up on their bets.
 At the high roller's table there are the derivative speculators that are gambling trillions and whole corporations on the wheel of fortune.

 The massive world debt load argues that borrowers have become enslaved by the lenders and will do their wishes.
 On a temporal national level this means that debt ridden nations must fall in line with the agenda of the globalist socialist elite or they will find themselves in a depression.
-In the longer term when Satan is ready for his man to take control of the world, this generation will see a total crash of the old economic system.
-The solution of the new economic system will eventually bring the 666 mark of the Beast and total enslavement of all those in it.
+In the longer term when Satan is ready for his man to take control of the world, this generation will see a total crash of the economic system.
+The new economic system solution will eventually bring the 666 mark of the Beast and total enslavement of all those in it.